Founder & Lead Editor

 The Break-in Period

-You know how some shoes feel stiff right out of the box?
-This one is mostly ready to go, but some users report a short "get to know you" phase.
-We’re talking maybe 10 to 50 miles for the heel cushioning to really soften up and mold to your stride.
-One reviewer noted it took about 50 miles for a specific pressure point from the toe guard to vanish, so don't panic if it feels slightly distinct on mile one.
+Some shoes feel stiff straight out of the box.
+This one is mostly ready to go, but a few users mention a short “get to know you” phase.
+Think 10 to 50 miles for the heel cushioning to soften and mold to your stride.
+One reviewer said it took about 50 miles for a toe-guard pressure point to disappear, so don’t panic if mile one feels a little different.

 "The highly padded heel collar provides a secure hold, resulting in excellent heel lock with no reported tongue slippage."